NAME

 than newline

--e use Readline to obtain the line in an interactive shell
+-e use Readline to obtain the line

--i text Use TEXT as the initial text for Readline
+-i text use TEXT as the initial text for Readline

 -n nchars return after reading NCHARS characters rather than waiting

-for a newline, but honor a delimiter if fewer than NCHARS
+for a newline, but honor a delimiter if fewer than

-characters are read before the delimiter
+NCHARS characters are read before the delimiter

 -N nchars return only after reading exactly NCHARS characters, unless

-EOF is encountered or read times out, ignoring any delimiter
+EOF is encountered or read times out, ignoring any

 -p prompt output the string PROMPT without a trailing newline before